bbaysal/design-patterns/structural/README.md

 ### Facade Pattern

 Generally used to simplify poorly designed API and reduce the code's dependencies from outside.
 It provides an easy-to-use interface to the client.
 It is easy to implement also.
 We just need to wrap the facade around the API.

+### Flyweight Pattern
+It has been used for minimizing the usage of memory by sharing similarly typed objects.
+It is a type of optimization pattern.
+It employs the Factory pattern to get the instances of the flyweight objects.
+It has a creational pattern inside the structural pattern.